tydanielson/ModeWifi/docs/ESP32_SETUP.md

 ❌ WiFi connection failed
 ```
 - Check WIFI_SSID and WIFI_PASSWORD in config.h
-- Make sure Starlink is powered on
+- Make sure van WiFi is powered on
 - ESP32 will fallback to AP mode automatically

 ### MQTT Connection Failed